 Section (1) denies corporations and other artificial entities constitutional rights.
-As explained in the recitals, this was not the intent of the framers of the original Constitution nor the authors of the various amendments.
+As explained in the recitals, this was not the intent of the framers of the U.S. Constitution nor the authors of the various amendments.
 Artificial entities are not mentioned.
-The rights contained in the Bill of Rights were conceived as arising out of natural law, not created by but only recognized in the constitution.
-Yet, through rigorous and persistent pressure by primarily business corporations filing expensive lawsuits in the federal courts, some constitutional freedoms and protections have been, through the twisting of meanings of key words and legal artifices, stretched by the United States Supreme Court to apply to corporations and other artificial entities.
+The rights contained in the Bill of Rights were conceived as arising out of natural law, not created by but only recognized in the Constitution.
+Yet, through rigorous and persistent pressure by primarily business corporations filing expensive lawsuits in the federal courts, some constitutional freedoms and protections have been, through the twisting of meanings of key words and legal artifices, stretched by the U.S. Supreme Court to apply to corporations and other artificial entities.
 Only the People, through a constitutional amendment, can overrule the pronouncements of the Court and reverse these erroneous interpretations of the Constitution.

 Section (3) reaffirms the authority and power of the People to, through government, regulate campaign finance contributions and expenditures for the important purposes stated: to prevent corruption and undue and unfairly disproportionate influence by wealthy individuals, corporations and interest groups over that of ordinary citizens.
 It also directs government to so regulate campaign finance for the benefit of the People.
-Only through meaningful and effective regulation of campaign finance can the People have a real right to participate in the election process.
+Only through meaningful and effective regulation of campaign finance can the People have real power to participate in the election process.

 Section (4) compels transparency of the campaign finance process by requiring government to disclose contributions and expenditures to the People so that they may know who supports or opposes candidates and ballot measures in elections, and the degree of that support, as it is information vital to the understanding of the identity of the the candidates’ supporters and those supporting or opposing ballot measures.